 The report's authors would like to acknowledge the contributions of the project and steering groups in supporting and guiding this report.
 Thank you to Kiera Murray from National Records of Scotland for advice on sources of demographic data.
 Thank you to Professor Bruce Guthrie for providing the age-specific disease prevalence estimates shown in section 5.10.5.
-The authors would also like to thank colleagues from ISD for their help and continued support in providing data, which will be integral to producing a fuller and final version of the report by March 2013.
+The authors would also like to thank Steve Kendrick and Anthea Springbett from ISD for their help and support in providing data.
+We are indebted to Peter Knight, from the Joint Improvement Team, who provided the analysis and commentary that forms the basis for the Indicator of Relative Need section in Chapter 8.
+We are grateful to David McAllister, Gordon McLaren and George Cunningham from NHS Fife who permitted us to adapt their NHS Continuing Health Care analysis to form Figure 8.12.